POST-DOCS

 HANNAH ASIKI

-I am originally from Arua, a small town in northern Uganda.
 I completed my MChem at the University of Oxford on the synthesis of biaryl ether anti-parasitic natural products under the supervision of Prof. Ed Anderson.
 I am now on the Chemistry in Cells programme and have returned to the group under the co-supervision of Dr. Richard Wheeler, to investigate the mechanism of action of these compounds in trypanosomatids.
 I have previously worked for Prof. Barry Potter synthesising novel difluorinated anti-cancer compounds, and spent a year working at the Institute of Cancer Research in London.
-Outside of the lab I enjoy going on walks, painting and rowing.
+Outside of the lab I enjoy hiking and rowing.

 PAVLE KRAVJANAC